 The top reason why people wanted to add additional paid streaming services was to expand the amount of content available to them.
 Other big reasons were “to watch programs I used to watch on TV and can’t find anywhere else,” to watch a particular program that I have heard about,” “to access original content exclusive to streaming platforms” and to replace other more expensive TV services.”

-At this point 32% of the consumers Nielsen polled \said they subscribe to a single service.
-But 30% said they have two, 20% said they have 3, 7% had 4 and 3% have 5.
+At this point 32% of the consumers Nielsen polled said they subscribe to a single service.
+But 30% said they have two, 20% said they have three, 7% had four and 3% have five.
 Only 9% of those surveyed didn’t subscribe to any of the paid video services.